 Frequently asked questions regarding small business coronavirus disaster loans

-The Department of Housing and Urban Development is halting foreclosures and evictions for single family homeowners with mortgages insured by the Federal Housing Administration until the end of April.
+The Department of Housing and Urban Development is halting foreclosures and evictions for single family homeowners with mortgages insured by the Federal Housing Administration through August 31st.

 The federal filing and payment deadline for taxes has been moved from April 15 to July 15, giving taxpayers more time to file.
 You should still file early if you are able, but Tax Day has been changed with no interest and no penalties.